- 1 General data CO2 sensor MH-Z19B and MH-Z19C and MH-Z19D

-- Send the Span Point Calibration command to the sensor
+- Send the Span Point Calibration command to the sensor.

-Are the temperature sensors on the MH-Z19, MH-Z19B and MH-Z19C reliable?
+Are the temperature sensors of the MH-Z19, MH-Z19B and MH-Z19C reliable?

 No, they are not at all.

-Please note that the temperature sensor it's only for internal use of the sensor, to be able to do the temperature compensation.
-Its use is really undocumented by the manufacturer and we are using it based on reverse engineering of the possible commands and responses (come on, it's a hack).
+Please note that the temperature sensor is only for internal use of the sensorThe temperature compensation can be done in order to compensate the temperature.
+In fact, its use is undocumented from the manufacturer and we are using it on the basis of reverse engineering of the possible commands and responses (it's a hack).

 Are there different models of the MH-Z19, MH-Z19B and MH-Z19C depending on the detection range?